dogw4t3r/ffp/README.md

 While a single bitboard can represent which squares are occupied or unoccupied, it can not hold enough information to represent a complete board with different piece types of both sides.
 The most straightforward way to provide the engine with the necessary information about all the pieces, is by using individual bitboards for each piece type and color, and performing bitwise operations to combine or analyze them as needed.

-One bitboard for every piece type of each color with starting positions denoted as hexadecimal (HEX) values:
+Initiating a bitboard for every piece type of each color with starting positions denoted as hexadecimal (HEX) values:
 ```
 U64 bitboards[12];